78 Heaven!

 The famous Queen of the Night aria from an original Melotone 78!

-Brace yourself and click on the picture to listen to it!
+Brace yourself and click below to listen to it!

 Picture